-Portable Recording Devices Audio/Video Recorders
+Portable Audio/Video Recorders

-This policy provides guidelines for the use of portable audio/video recording devices by members of this department department while in the performance of their duties.
-Portable audio/video recording devices includes body-worn cameras and all other portable include all recording systems whether body-worn, hand held or integrated into portable equipment (ORS 133.741).
+This policy provides guidelines for the use of portable audio/video recording devices by members of this department while in the performance of their duties.
+Portable audio/ video recording devices include all recording systems whether body-worn, hand held or integrated into portable equipment (ORS 133.741).

-This policy does not apply to mobile audio/video (in-car) recordings, interviews or interrogations conducted at any City any City of Sherwood Police Department facility Department facility, authorized undercover operations, wiretaps or eavesdropping (concealed listening devices).
+This policy does not apply to mobile audio/video recordings, interviews or interrogations conducted at any City of Sherwood Police Department facility, authorized undercover operations, wiretaps or eavesdropping (concealed listening devices).

 The City of Sherwood Police Department may provide members with access to portable recorders, either audio or video or both, for use during the performance of their duties.
-The use of recorders is intended to enhance the mission of the Department-Agency by accurately capturing contacts between members of the Department-Agency and the public.
+The use of recorders is intended to enhance the mission of the Agency by accurately capturing contacts between members of the Agency and the public.